-Consumers might not understand that “affiliate link” means that the person placing the link is getting paid for purchases through the link.
+Consumers might not understand that “affiliate link” means that the person placing the link is getting paid for purchases made through the link.
 Similarly, a “buy now” button would not be adequate.

 What if I’m including links to product marketers or to retailers as a convenience to my readers, but I’m not getting paid for them?

-Then there isn’t anything to disclose.
+Then there isn’t any connection you need to disclose.

-Yes, the same guidance applies anytime you endorse a product and get paid through affiliate links.
+Yes.
+The same guidance applies anytime you endorse a product and get paid through affiliate links.

-It’s clear that what’s on my website is a paid advertisement, not my own endorsement or review of the product.
+It’s clear that what’s on my website is a paid advertisement, not my own endorsement or a review of the product.
 Do I still have to disclose that I get a commission if people click through my website to buy the product?

 If it’s clear that what’s on your site is a paid advertisement, you don’t have to make additional disclosures.
 Just remember that what’s clear to you may not be clear to everyone visiting your site, and the FTC evaluates ads from the perspective of reasonable consumers.

 Whether you can mention your company’s products on social media posts may depend on your company’s policies.
 If your employer allows you to do that and you decide to mention your company’s products on social media posts, you should disclose your relationship to the company.
 Put yourself in the reader’s shoes.
 Isn’t the employment relationship something you would want to know before relying on someone else’s endorsement?
 Listing your employer on your profile page isn’t enough.
-After all, people who just read what you post on a review site won’t get that information.
+After all, people who just read what you post won’t get that information.
 Even those who read your profile page might not associate your employer with the products you endorse.